frankelavsky/latex_paper_to_accessible_html/README.md

 16. Lastly, added some styling touches via css (for accessibility and otherwise).

 ## Documentation of every step I took (for the most part)

+NOTE: Originally in 2022, I used this repo to turn a Eurovis latex paper into HTML.
+But now I've adapted the repository to work with my VIS 2023 paper as well.
+Below steps are ONLY worth looking at for the sake of understanding how I got to the above process.

 1. [Install Quarto](https://quarto.org/docs/get-started/)
 2. [Install for VS Code](https://marketplace.visualstudio.com/items?itemName=quarto.quarto)